Dietmar Offenhuber, 2019-20 Princeton Mellon Fellow in Architecture, Urbanism & the Environment

 Offenhuber holds a PhD in Urban Planning from MIT, a MS in Media Arts and Sciences from the MIT Media Lab, and a Dipl.
 Ing. in Architecture from the Technical University Vienna.
 During his fellowship at Princeton he will be on leave as Associate Professor at Northeastern University in the departments of Art + Design and Public Policy.

-Offenhuber’s fellowship is made possible through the support of the Andrew W. Mellon Foundation, the Princeton Environmental Institute and the Metropolis Project of the School of Engineering and Applied Science at Princeton.
+Offenhuber’s fellowship is made possible through the support of the Andrew W. Mellon Foundation, the High Meadows Environmental Institute (HMEI), and the Metropolis Project of the School of Engineering and Applied Science at Princeton.